 Meta-Analyses

-All meta-statistical analyses were performed in R version 4.0.4 (R Development Core Team 2021) using the package metafor (Viechtbauer 2010).
-Effect sizes were calculated using the number of species and the number of animals (captures), which were independent event count variables, and used as incidence rates (PT Higgins, Li, and Deeks 2021).
-We created two new indices by dividing the number of animals or number of species against the total number of cameras and the total number of study days via the function escalc.
-Mean values and the 95% confidence intervals for each effect size index were then plotted on forest plots based on model estimates by the ecosystem.
-Random-effects models (rma) were applied to analyze estimated values and stand error for the number of animals/number of cameras/number of days and number of species/number of cameras/number of days using the method = "ML", test = “knha" with ecosystem serving as moderator.
+All meta-statistical analyses were performed in R version 4.1.0 (R Development Core Team 2021) using the package metafor version 3.0-2 (Viechtbauer 2010).
+Effect sizes were calculated using the number of species and the number of animals (captures) using the escalc function for incidence rates.
+Number of species or captures were independent event count variables??, and used as incidence rates r (PT Higgins, Li, and Deeks 2021).
+The incidence rates calculate the effect size measure by … number of animals or number of species against the total number of cameras and the total number of study days.
+Random-effects models (rma) were used to analyze estimated values and standard error for the number of animals/number of cameras/number of days and number of species/number of cameras/number of days using the method = "ML", test = “knha" with ecosystem serving as moderator.
 Hartung and Knapp (knha) is a test statistic based on the estimation function for the variance of the treatment overall effect estimator and keeps the prescribed significance level much better compared to other tests used in random-effect models (Hartung and Knapp 2001).
 Maximum likelihood (ML) refers to a method of estimation so that given the particular model the likelihood of producing that similar to ones that were actually observed are maximized.
-Weighted regression models were also applied to analyze estimated values for the number of animals per number of cameras and the number of species per number of cameras over the total number of days.
+Weighted regression models were applied to analyze estimated values for the number of animals per number of cameras and the number of species per number of cameras over the total number of days.
 The method and test remained the same as above.
 Heterogeneity in all models was examined to ensure that variance was not unduly inflated from grouping similar measures into the random-effect models (Langan et al. 2019).
 Heterogeneity was tested by examining Cochran’s Q statistic (Bowden et al. 2011).
 Publication bias was tested using Egger’s regression test (Egger et al. 1997).
+SNAP..
+SOO CLEAR.

+Define mixed ecosystems above somewhere..

 Results